The Driving Force of the GenreMar 01, 2020

 Genres can be individually defined by the particular nature of the key driving force behind your story.

-Driving Force: the antagonist.
+Driving Force: the antagonist

 Apple Tree Yard by Louise Doughty.

 An interesting twist on what you might expect at play here.
-The plot is driven by the 'bad guy' (the rapist) but also the unknowability of 'Mr X' who by dint of 'joint enterprise' apparently assists our heroine in the management of the conflict via a vis 'the bad guy'.
+The plot is driven by the 'bad guy' (the rapist) but also the unknowability of 'Mr X' who by dint of 'joint enterprise' apparently assists our heroine in the management of the conflict vis-à-vis 'the bad guy'.
 The addition of untrustworthy characters gives authors the bonus point of the addition of the adjective 'psychological' to their genre.
 The first person treatment from the perspective of an unreliable narrator is another key component for +psychological. (+Psychological = unreliability)

 The purpose of the antagonist is to reveal the true nature of the hero.
 (In a psychological thriller, who's good and who's bad is much more up for grabs.
-How about an antagonist who is a nuisance, but goodly person, who reveals our hero as not so noble...ah, yes, because that's concerned with morality, it's literary.
+How about an antagonist who is a nuisance, but goodly person, who reveals our hero as not so noble... ah, yes, because that's concerned with morality, it's literary.
 See below.)

 Note too that the distinction between Thriller and Crime is that the crime has not yet taken place.

-Driving Force: murder with a friendly face.
+Driving Force: murder and morality.

 The Godfather by Mario Puzo